caiobsilva/darwinBCC/README.md

 # darwinBCC

-Educational project made in Allegro/C based on Natural Selection and the Theory of Evolution by Charles Darwin.
+Educational project made in Allegro/C based on the Theory of Evolution by Charles Darwin.